-However, having an Elance account doesn’t guarantee work.
-Job postings that require fewer specialized skills, such as website content and marketing copy generation, tend to have more applicants.
+Simply having an UpWork account doesn’t guarantee work.
+Job postings that require fewer specialized skills, such as website content writing and logo design, tend to have more applicants.
 More complicated jobs, especially OS-specific development work, may be less competitive.
-As you gain traction on UpWork, you’ll find it easier to compete for sought-after projects, as clients prefer workers with higher lifetime earnings are what can set your proposals apart from those of less experienced workers.
+As you gain traction on UpWork, you’ll find it easier to compete for sought-after projects, as clients prefer workers with higher lifetime earnings, lots of positive client feedback, and portfolios rich with solid deliverables.

 Textbroker caters exclusively to freelance writers.
 Like Elance and oDesk, it brokers relationships between clients and writers, handling payment and dispute resolution on their behalf.
 It’s free to sign up, but you need to take a writing test and receive manual approval to begin accepting work.

 You’re assigned a rating at the outset – ranging from two to five stars – which determines your earning power for publicly posted jobs.
 Two-star writers earn less than one cent per word after Textbroker’s 35% cut of client payments.
 Five-star writers earn five cents per word after the cut.
 These figures haven’t budged for years and are relatively low by industry standards, but high work volumes and a streamlined, standardized workflow work in Textbroker’s favor.
 If you’re fluent in a language other than English, you can earn even more writing for one of Textbroker’s international verticals: Spanish, Portuguese, German, French, Italian, and others.

 Run by Robert Half Company, a major staffing firm, Accountemps is a freelancing and temporary employment platform for accounting and administrative professionals.
 It contracts with mid- and large-size companies for special accounting or data entry projects, general back office support, loan origination, auditing work, tax-related projects, and collections.
 Accountemps earns a cut of each employee’s total compensation, negotiable on an individual basis with its clients (and generally not disclosed).

-For employment candidates, the sign-up process resembles hiring for a traditional position: Submit your resume or LinkedIn profile online or at one of the company’s office locations (there are approximately 350).
+For employment candidates, the sign-up process resembles hiring for a traditional position: Submit your resume or LinkedIn profile online or at one of the company’s office locations (there are more than 300 worldwide).
 If approved for an interview, you visit in-person or confer with an human resources staff member via Skype.
 Interviewees test for competency in Excel, QuickBooks, data entry, and general accounting principles.

 Accountemps approves workers on the basis of experience, qualifications, and test performance, so entry-level employees may not be approved.
 If assigned to a project, you immediately earn access to a generous benefits package that includes a 401k, healthcare plan, online training classes, and tuition reimbursements.
 If you work a certain number of hours, you may receive performance bonuses and vacation time as well.

-Accountemps-brokered relationships are generally project-based, but they tend to be more stable than those reached through Elance or oDesk.
+Accountemps-brokered relationships are generally project-based, but they tend to be more stable than those reached through self-service platforms like UpWork.
 Project lengths range from a couple of weeks to a year or more, and solid work may be rewarded with a full-time job offer or priority consideration for future positions.

 Guru connects individual clients and companies to designers, developers, accountants, administrative professionals, writers, translators, marketers, and legal specialists.
-Unlike Elance and oDesk, where clients must post individual jobs and accept applications from freelancers, Guru’s freelancers actively advertise themselves to clients.
-Those clients can select workers before communicating the details of their projects.
+Unlike UpWork and Textbroker, where clients must post individual jobs and accept applications from freelancers, Guru’s freelancers (known as Gurus) actively advertise themselves to clients.
+Those clients can select Gurus before communicating the details of their projects.

 The 99designs platform caters to freelance designers, who submit drafts in response to client-generated briefs.
 Posted work includes everything from corporate logos and book covers, to digital advertising materials and screen prints.
 Each job is structured as a contest, with an unlimited number of designers submitting mockups over a seven-day period.
 After that period, clients select their favorite design and compensate the freelancer.
 It’s free to join and maintain a membership.

-Clients can choose from four membership levels, ranging from a bronze package that costs $299 to post a contest, to a platinum package that costs $1,199 to post.
+Clients can choose from four membership levels, ranging from a bronze package that costs $299 to post a contest, to a platinum package that costs $1,299 to post.
 The dollar amount represents the winning designer’s prize.
 99designs generally takes a 40% commission before passing prize money to each winner, although this cut is lower for bulk projects (designers can request payment after winning just a single contest).
-Contests attract anywhere from 30 to 120 submissions, so competition can be steep.
+Contests can attract dozens or hundreds of submissions, so competition can be steep.
 And keep in mind that clients don’t necessarily have to guarantee payment, meaning it’s theoretically possible for them to back out even after selecting your design.

 - Post “Hourlies.“ These are publicly visible offers to complete short jobs, such as writing a single blog post or developing a mobile app.
 You set the parameters of the job, including your hourly rate, delivery timetable, and what the finished product includes.
 Any PeoplePerHour client can hire you to complete this service, and satisfactory performance may lead to more work from that client.

-- Individual Job Proposals.
+- Respond to Job Postings.
 You can send up to 15 proposals per month for client-posted jobs that are publicly available to all PeoplePerHour freelancers.

 - Client Solicitations.
 You can receive an unlimited number of solicitations from clients who view your profile and send you work directly.

 In all cases, you specify your desired compensation.
-However, it is important to note that you’re competing on price with other freelancers, many of whom are based in lower-cost overseas markets, when you send a proposal for client-posted jobs.
+Be aware that you’re competing on price with other freelancers, many of whom are based in lower-cost overseas markets, when you send a proposal for client-posted jobs.
 Total earnings, endorsements from past clients, and the number of successfully completed jobs all increase your attractiveness to prospective clients.
 You can manage your active jobs, proposals, postings, and more in your WorkStream – basically, a supercharged account dashboard.

 PeoplePerHour is a U.K.-chartered company, but you can receive payment in U.S. dollars if you wish.
 Projects are compensated on a per-hour or flat-fee basis – when you successfully complete a project and send an invoice to your client, your compensation is deposited in an escrow account.
 PeoplePerHour deducts a 15% commission on the first 175 pounds that you earn in a given month, plus 3.5% on any additional earnings.
 It also costs one pound to send an invoice.

-Anyone can join iFreelance, but unlike Elance, oDesk, and PeoplePerHour, the platform has an upfront cost.
+Anyone can join iFreelance, but unlike UpWork and PeoplePerHour, the platform has an unavoidable upfront cost.
 Basic memberships cost $6.25 per month, silver memberships cost $9, and gold memberships cost $12.
 Discounts are available for prepaid 6-, 12-, and 24-month packages.

-With more than 11 million users and 6 million projects posted, Freelancer.com bills itself as “the world’s largest freelancing, outsourcing, and crowdsourcing marketplace by number of users and projects.”
+With more than millions of users and projects posted, Freelancer.com bills itself as “the world’s largest freelancing, outsourcing, and crowdsourcing marketplace by number of users and projects.”
 It caters to freelance software and mobile developers, writers, designers, accountants, marketers, data entry specialists, and even legal professionals and virtual personal assistants.

-There are three ways to find work on Freelancer.com:
+There are two ways to find work on Freelancer.com:

 - Enter a Contest.
 You can also enter a contest in any of Freelancer.com’s work categories, although they’re more common for creative specialties such as marketing and design.
 Just select a contest that appeals to your skill set and submit your original entry.
 If your entry is selected, you’ll be paid the listed contest prize, less Freelancer.com’s cut, via the platform’s escrow system.